ansys/pyadditive/doc/source/getting-started/index.rst

 releases prevents users of pypi.org from inadvertently getting updates that won't work with the released version of the server.
 When a new version of Ansys is released, PyAdditive is released with a version number of `X.Y.0`.

-To create a a release of PyAdditive, follow the [Releasing and publishing](https://dev.docs.pyansys.com/how-to/releasing.html#new-releases) instructions in the PyAnsys Developer's guide.
+To create a release of PyAdditive, follow the [Releasing and publishing](https://dev.docs.pyansys.com/how-to/releasing.html#new-releases) instructions in the PyAnsys Developer's guide.